Finiteness of complete intersection dimensions of RHom complexes and Ext modules

 Note that $C$ is a complex of Gorenstein flat modules.
-Moreover, by assumption, $C$ is a complex of finitely generated $R$-modules or $R$ is Cohen-Macaulay.
-We also have that $\HH_i(C)=0$ for all $i\geq r$ because $\Phi$ induces isomorphism in the homologies of degree $\geq r$.
+Moreover, $C$ is a complex of finitely generated $R$-modules or $R$ is Cohen-Macaulay by assumption.
+We also have that $\HH_i(C)=0$ for all $i\geq r$ because $\Phi$ induces an isomorphism on the homologies of degree $\geq r$.
 Also, $\HH_i(C)\cong \HH_i(L)$ for $i<r$.

 Let $f_i$ the $i$th differential of $C$.
 Since $L$ is bounded above, then for $i\ll 0$, $f_i$ is the map $P_i \to P_{i-1}$, and thus $\coker(f_i)$ has finite Gorenstein flat dimension.
 By item (2), note that $\HH_i(C_\mathfrak{p})=0$ for all $i$ and for each non-maximal prime ideal $\mathfrak{p}$.
 Then the conclusion follows from Lemma \ref{deqjd}.